evansahit/SnappetChallenge/README-EVAN.md

     - On MacOS/ Linux: `$ source venv/bin/activate`
     - On Windows: `$ venv\Scripts\activate.bat`
     - If the virtual environment has been properly activated, you will see `(venv)` inside of your terminal at the start of the line, e.g. `$ (venv) evan@Evan-PC:~/dev/snappet/snappet-challenge/SnappetChallenge/backend$`
-    - You can also double which which Python interpreter is being used by running `$ which python` on MacOS and Linux or `$ where python` on Windows.
+    - You can also double check which Python interpreter is being used by running `$ which python` on MacOS and Linux or `$ where python` on Windows.
 This should output the path to the Python interpreter used to create the virtual environment, e.g. `/home/evan/dev/snappet/snappet-challenge/SnappetChallenge/backend/venv/bin/python`.

 4. Install the dependencies for FastAPI and Pandas into the virtual environment: